How Do I Prepare for Bed Bug Treatment in Illinois and Indiana?

 How Many Bed Bug Treatments are Needed?

-When using heat or steam treatments from a professional pest control company, they should be effective immediately.
+When using heat or steam treatments from a professional bed bug control company, they should be effective immediately.
 If you notice more bed bug problems, it’s important to reach out to your exterminator to receive follow-up treatments as soon as possible.